 - IDP Stud report isolates top IDP performers.

-Roster Analyzer: Use this powerful tool to help with your lineup decisions.
-Simply build your team’s roster (including IDPs) by selecting all your players, and then input the number of starters you can use at each position.
-You can use this feature for all of your leagues if you’d like.
-Once you build your roster(s) and input your scoring system(s) in MyGuru, simply check back here each week for our suggested starting lineup(s) based on our projections and your scoring system with one click of a button.
-These are updated 6-8 times per week during the season from Wednesday right up until kickoff.
+- Roster Analyzer: Use this powerful tool to help with your lineup decisions.
+Once you have created your team in MyGuru (see above), simply check back here each week for our suggested starting lineup(s) based on our projections and your scoring system with one click of a button.
+These are updated 6-8 times per week during the season from Tuesday night right up until kickoff.

-Trade Analyzer: Using similar technology as our Roster Analyzer, this tool allows you to enter two sides of a proposed trade.
+- Trade Analyzer: Using similar technology as our Roster Analyzer, this tool allows you to enter two sides of a proposed trade.
 We will then analyze the deal based on your previously inputted/stored scoring system and our projections for the rest of the season and will indicate which side is more favorable.
 Not only that, but we will calculate a favorability scale for the deal, broken down by Heavily, Moderately, and Slightly favored.

-Points Allowed Tool: For all positions, including IDPs, see what teams are giving up the most/least points to each fantasy position in your scoring system(s) over the schedule range you select.
+- Points Allowed Tool: For all positions, including IDPs, see what teams are giving up the most/least points to each fantasy position in your scoring system(s) over the schedule range you select.
 Say you’re facing a tough lineup decision at QB.
-Simply use this tool to see which one of your QBs’ opponents have given up more production to the position in YOUR scoring system.
+Simply use this tool to see which one of your QBs’ opponents has given up more production to the position in YOUR scoring system.
 You can even sort by home/away and in wins/losses and view game logs for all teams and see exactly what they gave up to a specific position, including fantasy points in YOUR scoring system.

-Strength of Schedule Tool: A purely statistical measure of the schedule for each team.
+- Strength of Schedule Tool: A purely statistical measure of the schedule for each team.
 We measure strength of schedule by looking at the fantasy points allowed by each team to a given position and then summing up and averaging those points over the schedule range you select.
 The SOS shown can be customized to YOUR league’s scoring system, so it’s SOS in YOUR league.
 Say you’ve been presented a trade, a RB for a RB.
 Simply use this tool to see which of the RBs has the easier remaining schedule (or whatever weekly range you want to use, next 3 games, 4, 5, etc.) in YOUR scoring system.

-Matchup History Tool: Use this tool to see exactly what your players have done against this week’s opponent the last decade plus, including fantasy PPG in YOUR scoring system.
+- Matchup History Tool: Use this tool to see exactly what your players have done against this week’s opponent the last decade plus, including fantasy PPG in YOUR scoring system.
 Or, if you’re looking for a free-agent QB for a given week, you can see a ranking of all the league’s QBs (or any position) for any given week, sorted by their career fantasy points per game against that week’s opponent.
-Using this tool, you can easily find a FA who has a productive history against his opponent that week.
+Using this tool, you can easily find a FA who has a productive (preferably recent) history against his opponent that week.
 Also view game logs for all players against all opponents going back to 2002.

-Player Comparison Tool: This powerful tool allows users to easily compare players in graph form and includes every possible position and stat (as well as fantasy points in your custom scoring system) possible.
+- Player Comparison Tool: This powerful tool allows users to easily compare players in graph form and includes every possible position and stat (as well as fantasy points in your custom scoring system) possible.
 Compare players by exotic stats like yards per target, catch rate, goal-line carries, and much more.

-Guru Glance: When you are navigating our site and database, you can click on any player’s name at any time and you’ll see that the table expands and includes a ton of information, at a quick “Guru Glance.”
+- Guru Glance: When you are navigating our site and database, you can click on any player’s name at any time and you’ll see that the table expands and includes a ton of information, at a quick “Guru Glance.”
 Let’s break down the information you can now see:

 - Schedule – Comes in handy when you’re looking at a player.
 As the season progresses, you’ll see only his remaining games.